Yanmei-Zhang/Zhang2025Cloquet/README.md

 If you prefer to use the scripts in this paper, please cite:

 Yanmei Zhang, Zhuobing Peng, Zewei Song, Jonathan S. Schilling.
 Repeated measures of decaying wood reveal the success and influence of fungal wood endophytes.
-2025. *mSystems*
+2025. *mSystems*.